renanfernandes/renanfernandes.org/content/posts/ollama-deepseek.md

 If you're new to AI models, I recommend starting with a smaller model to test your system's performance before scaling up.
 Whether you're using a model for research, development, or curiosity, running it locally ensures that you stay in control of your data.

+Ah!
+Take the opportunity to also test Microsoft’s [phi-4](https://ollama.com/library/phi4) this small model is powerful and delivers excellent performance.

 Try it out !